mssohail/epistasis-inference/README.md

    (d) no epistasis

 ### Steps:
 1. Run AnalysisMPL_Epi_2sites_v2_allSets_8cases.m: This code estimates the selection coefficients and epistasis terms for the two-locus system analyzed in Figure 1 of the paper.
 In Line 30, set analyzeDataForFigure = 1

 2. Run PlotMPL_Epi_FF1_8cases.m: This code plots Figure 1

 #----------------------------------------------------------------------------------

-2. Results shown in Figure 2
+## 2. Results shown in Figure 2

    Show 2 instances of the data analyzed in Step 1.1.

-Steps:
+### Steps:

-2.1 -Run PlotMPL_Epi_FF2_TrajExample_new.m: This code plots 1 iteration each of
-     two cases analyzed in Step1.1
+1 Run PlotMPL_Epi_FF2_TrajExample_new.m: This code plots 1 iteration each of two cases analyzed in Step1.1

 #----------------------------------------------------------------------------------